Railcoop: History

 During 2009, liberalisation reforms were implemented in France, resulting in the opening of the rail transport market for international services.
 Shortly thereafter, the Italian private company Thello announced plans to operate its own service between the cities of Paris and Venice.
 During 2020, the national flag carrier Air France was ordered by the French government to reduce its domestic flights that competed with rail travel in an effort to promote a shift in the travelling public towards the latter medium.
 French authorities were reportedly keen to welcome competition to its rail market, additional moves in this direction were implemented during the early 2020s.
 Despite this, there has been criticism voiced that the French rail sector is unwelcoming to new entrants.

 Operating in the context of a very weak use of the railways within France's low-populated areas and the dominance of high speed trains on major trunk routes, Railcoop aims to re-develop medium-size rail connections.
 During the early 2010s, Railcoop was initially structured as a not-for-profit or voluntary association; it became a "cooperative society aiming at a collective interest" (SCIC), the first such entity, in November 2019.
 By this point, the organisation had gained the backing of a wide range of investors, including €500,000 from the regional government of Grand Est, to support its ambitions.
 Reportedly, Railcoop was required to have a minimum share capital of €1.5 million as well as recruit 3,000 members in order to obtaining a railway operating license.
 By February 2021, the organisation had reportedly raised €1.3 million and had 5,500 shareholders, including multiple local authorities.

 On 9 June 2020, Railcoop confirmed its intentions with France's Regulatory Transport Authority (ART), which investigated whether the planned service conflicted with any existing public service.
 The same year, the recruitment of 100 staff members commenced.
 In September 2021, it was announced that Railcoop had received its rail operator license, a necessary step towards operating its own train services.
 That same month, French authorities confirmed the necessary train paths for such services to be run; furthermore, the organisation was closing in on obtaining its safety certificate, which would enable services to commence shortly thereafter.
+In October 2023 it was placed in receivership and was liquidated by the courts on 29 April 2024.